-Gene Variant Copies Result Long Hair (Discovered in many breeds) Two copies of any Long Hair variant must be inherited for a cat to have a long coat.
-This can either be two copies of a particular variant, such as this one, or two of any combination of Long Hair variants.
-FGF5 M4 1 Long coat possible, short coat likely Long Hair (Discovered in the Norwegian Forest Cat) FGF5 M2 0 No effect Long Hair (Discovered in the Ragdoll and Maine Coon) FGF5 MЗ 0 No effect Long Hair (Discovered in the Ragdoll) FGF5 M1 0 No effect Lykoi Coat (Variant 1) HR hr ^{ca} 0 No effect Lykoi Coat (Variant 2) HR hrva 0 No effect Hairlessness (Discovered in the Sphynx) KRT71 rehr 0 No effect Rexing (Discovered in the Devon Rex) KRT71 redr 0 No effect Rexing (Discovered in the Cornish Rex and German Rex) LPAR6 r 0 No effect Glitter Pending gl 0 No effect
+Gene Variant Copies Result Long Hair (Discovered in many breeds) FGF5 M4 0 No effect Long Hair (Discovered in the Norwegian Forest Cat) FGF5 M2 0 No effect Long Hair (Discovered in the Ragdoll and Maine Coon) FGF5 M3 0 No effect Long Hair (Discovered in the Ragdoll) FGF5 M1 0 No effect Lykoi Coat (Variant 1) HR hr ^{Ca} 0 No effect Lykoi Coat (Variant 2) HR hrva 0 No effect Hairlessness (Discovered in the Sphynx) KRT71 rehr 0 No effect Rexing (Discovered in the Devon Rex) Two copies of this Rexing variant are needed to produce a curly rexed coat.
+Additional variants also cause a rexed coat in cats.
+KRT71 re ^{dr} 2 Curly or wavy coat likely Rexing (Discovered in the Cornish Rex and German Rex) LPAR6 r 0 No effect Glitter Pending gl 0 No effect